-The Newbie Guide Team wish you welcome and all the best.
+The Newbie Guide Team would like to welcome and wish you all the best.
 If you are feeling confused about what to do and how to do it – you have come to the right place.
 Here we offer you our tried and tested top ten list with things to get you started.
 Try to work your way through the list in chronological order – the steps in the list build on each other.

 1. Get a visa or a residence permit